fuwajs/fuwa.js/README.md

 ```
 Check the [docs](https://Fuwajs.github.io/index.html) for more in depth examples.

+Follow the [tutorial](https://github.com/fuwajs/fuwa.js/wiki) for a ground up approach.

-join our [discord](https://discord.gg/FGn4T9eUp5) to interact with our community and ask questions!
+Join our [discord](https://discord.gg/FGn4T9eUp5) to interact with our community and ask questions!